-Let’s Playgroup is now offering “Playing with Nature” – outdoor classes held exclusively at Prospect Park for the spring and summer sessions.
+Let’s Playgroup is now offering “Playing with Nature” – outdoor classes held exclusively at Prospect Park for the fall session.

-Spring playgroup runs from March 20th until May 26th.
+Fall playgroup runs from September 25th until December 1st.
 For detailed information and to register, please click here.

 My name is Lele Luiza.